AaronMartin1/gCrypt/README.md

 -e file.txt key.gck | Encrypt with Key

 ### Features ###
-- Asymmetric, File encryption and much more!
+- Asymmetric, file encryption and much more!